 How Fillers Can Go Wrong, And How To Minimise Your RiskAugust 29, 2019

 As dermal fillers have increased in popularity across the globe, so have media reports of botched procedures, infections and even the risk of blindness.
 While the news media continues to produce examples of patients with botched procedures, social media is overflowing with images of full “Instagram lips” and celebrity procedures gone well.
 It can be difficult for the average person to get a clear view of the bigger picture.
-We asked our Principal Nurse Robyn Cussell for some expert advice to empower you with the right information to form an educated opinion and make a safe decision.
+We asked our Principal Nurse Robyn Cussell for some expert advice to empower you with the right information to form an educated opinion.

 What problems can occur with dermal fillers?

 Our Principal Nurse Robyn Cussell explains that problems occur when a blood vessel is occluded by filler.
-“Wherever you inject filler, you have to avoid the blood vessels,” she says.
+“Wherever you inject filler, you have to avoid the blood vessels,” she says, even when injecting the lips.
 Occlusion of a blood vessel can lead to abnormal swelling, necrosis, and if the filler occludes an artery vessel that feeds the eye, blindness.

 According to Nurse Cussell, cases of blindness caused by dermal fillers are rare, but they’re often the focus of news media reports, possibly because they’re the cases that sound the most frightening.
 News.com recently reported 200 cases of blindness1 but neglected to mention that number represents 200 cases worldwide over 18 years (2000-2018)2.
 This is a small percentage considering that 2.6 million filler treatments were performed in 2016 in America alone3.